 Occasionally people ask me the age of the oldest person I've ever scanned.
 Nowadays I give them the answer to my best approximation: 3,000 years old.
-This is the age of Neskhons, an Egyptian mummy who I brought last week to our scanning facilities at Baylor College of Medicine.
+This is the age of Neskhons, an Egyptian mummy who I brought to our scanning facilities at Baylor College of Medicine in January 2011.

 Neskhons was recently acquired by a friend of mine with an outstanding art and antiquities collection.
 The mummy's head had been liberated from its bandages at an "unwrapping party" some 100 years ago, but the rest of his body remains tightly swaddled in his original linens.
 I immediately saw an opportunity that could not have been imagined upon his exhumation from Luxor in the 1800s: without disturbing anything, we could see inside the wrappings and build a full 3-dimensional reconstruction of his body.